You might be across some of these names already.

 Hailing from Groote Eylandt in the Northern Territory, Emily Wurramara relocated to Brisbane at the age of six.
 After releasing her award-winning EP Black Smoke in 2016, she’s made it her mission to bring her culture to the urban consciousness.
-Wurramara dropped her debut LP Milyakburra last year, a collection of songs detailing the conflicting themes of life in the city and her roots in the NT, and further cemented herself as an artist to watch.
+Wurramara dropped her debut LP Milyakburra in 2018, a collection of songs detailing the conflicting themes of life in the city and her roots in the NT, and further cemented herself as an artist to watch.
 Incorporating English and her traditional language Anindilyakwa in her music, Wurramara is not only working to break the mould for Indigenous artists, but she also aims to bring female voices of her culture to the forefront.

 You’ve probably seen the name DRMNGNOW floating around on festival lineups of late, and for good reason.
 The Yorta Yorta rapper and producer, otherwise known as Neil Morris, marries elements of traditional R&B with experimental hip hop and messages surrounding colonisation, culture and country for truly evocative and forward-thinking music.
 His tunes look to empower Aboriginal and Torres Strait Islander people while giving white Australians pause for thought.
 It’s striking, confronting and thought-provoking while maintaining appeal.